 Directions:

+In a 2 cup liquid measuring cup, measure the warm water.
+Sprinkle the yeast on top of the warm water and let sit for about 5 minutes.
 Combine the bread flour and salt in the bowl of an electric mixer, fitted with the paddle attachment, and mix briefly to blend.
 Pour the room temperature water and olive oil into the measuring cup with the yeast-water mixture; stir around.
 Now, with the mixer on a low speed, pour all of the yeast-water mixture into the bowl containing the dry ingredients.
 Mix together until the ingredients start to form a dough-like substance.

 Now, switch the electric mixers' attachment to the dough hook.
 Knead on a low setting until the dough is smooth, elastic, and pulls away from the sides of the bowl, about 5-7 minutes.
 If needed, add a little more bread flour, tablespoons at a time.